 - Student interviews when setting new targets for an EHCP or My Support Plan, or reviewing existing targets.

 - Student progress tracking using assessment data (whole-school processes).

-- Attendance records and liaison with Education Entitlement Service.
+- Attendance records and liaison with Education Welfare Officer.

 - Regular meetings about pupils’ progress between the SENCO, Senior Leadership Team and the Mental Health Practitioner as required.

 - Principal’s reports to parents/carers and governors.

 Wave 2: Additional SEN Support